mayamcdougall/NotePaper/README.md

 You can override the default CSS styles of the theme by specifying an overriding stylesheet in your Pico config.
 Your stylesheet will be linked after both NotePaper's default stylesheet and any Theme's stylesheet, so you only need to style the elements you'd like to change.

 Override Styles are best used if you have one or two elements that you want to change about NotePaper (or one of its themes).
 If you'd like to do a major overhaul of its appearance, try creating a custom "NotePaper Theme" instead.
 This will give you more flexibility when choosing the appearance of your site, and will save the Override stylesheet for when you might need to override a few elements of your own theme.

+You can also specify a per-page css override by adding `css_override: path/to/override.css` to your page's metadata.

 ### Search